front-end-2021/npm-pkg/col-slider/README.md

 3. call function with important params then set parent element use class name or id
     ```
     colSlider({
-        slides: images,
+        slides: images
-        viewWidth: 640
     }).append('.parentClassName');
     ```
-4. In web application: User can click/touch down and drag horizontal to move on the left/right view
+4. In web application: User can click/touch down and drag horizontal to move on the left/right
 5. Happy codding!!!

 > Demo in React app